BrilliantPlugins/wp-geometa/README.md

 ### GIS + Developers = ???
 GIS isn't hard, but it's different.
-WordPress developers don't need or want to learn yet another thing.
-WordPress admins have even less desire to learn something new.
+WordPress developers don't need or want to learn yet another thing for just one project.
+WordPress admins have even less desire to dig into the murky details of GIS.

+WordPress isn't hard, but it's different.
+GIS developers don't need or want to learn yet another thing for just one project.
+GIS admins have even less desire to dig into the murky details of WordPress.

 The Goal
 --------